objectgyan/ms-gpio/README.md

 * pinNo : Reference to the GPIO pin

 #### write(pinNo, value)
-Writes the value of a channel.
+Writes the value of a pin.
 * pinNo : Reference to the GPIO pin
-* value: int value of 1 0r 0 to specify whether the channel will turn on or off.
+* value: int value of 1 0r 0 to specify whether the pin will turn on or off.

 ## Examples